llpeterson/scaling/mobile-ip.md

 and most of the approaches to handling mobility described below provide such a separation in some form.

 The assumption that IP addresses don't change shows up in many different places.
-For example, as we'll see in the next chapter, transport protocols like TCP have historically made assumptions about the IP address staying constant for the life of a connection, so transport protocols operating in a mobile world require some re-evaluation of that assumption.
+For example, transport protocols like TCP have historically made assumptions about the IP address staying constant for the life of a connection, so one approach could be to redesign transport protocols so they can operate with changing end-point addresses.

+But rather than try to change TCP, a common alternative is for the application to periodically re-establish the TCP connection in case the client's IP address has changed.
+As strange as this sounds, if the application is HTTP-based (e.g., a web browser like Chrome or a streaming application like Netflix) then that exactly what happens.
+In other words, the strategy is for the application to work around situations where the user's IP address may have changed, instead of tryin to maintain the appearence that it does not change.

 While we are all familiar with endpoints that move, it is worth noting that routers can also move.
 This is certainly less common today than